WHO WE ARE AT CPI

 Martin has worked with at risk students for over 18 years both in public schools, and private wilderness therapy programs in the western U.S. He has been instrumental in the development and growth of multiple educational programs.
 Martin has provided professional development to a wide variety of educators, policy makers, and is always eager to collaborate with others to initiate positive change for Maine’s most fragile students.
 He is currently the President of the Maine Association of Alternative Education.
 In 2013, Martin organized a statewide Human Centered Design summit on alternative assessment practices in Maine.

-Subscribe to our newsletter today so you can receive updates regarding conference presenters and early-bird registration for our conference this summer!
+Subscribe to our newsletter today so you can receive updates regarding our upcoming services and events!